 ERISA disability policies, on the other hand, are typically provided as a benefit by an employer or association and are governed by federal law.
 This means that disputes over claims denials or terminations are typically litigated in federal court, and federal law governs issues such as the interpretation of policy language, the burden of proof, and the standard of review.

 One important difference between the two types of policies is the standard of review that applies to claim denials.
-Under ERISA, courts generally review claim denials under a deferential “arbitrary and capricious” standard, which gives the insurer a significant amount of discretion in interpreting policy language and making claim determinations.
-In contrast, state law may provide for a more favorable standard of review, such as “de novo” review, which allows the court to independently review the claim and make its own determination.
+Under ERISA, courts generally review claim denials under a deferential “arbitrary and capricious” standard, which gives the insurer significant discretion in interpreting policy language and making claim determinations.
+In contrast, state law may provide a more favorable review standard, such as “de novo” review, which allows the court to review the claim and make its own determination independently.

-It’s important to understand the differences between state law and federal law when evaluating the advantages and disadvantages of individual disability insurance versus ERISA disability insurance, and to consult with a knowledgeable insurance professional or attorney to help assess the potential legal implications of each type of policy.
+It’s important to understand the differences between state and federal law when evaluating the advantages and disadvantages of individual disability insurance versus ERISA disability insurance and to consult with a knowledgeable insurance professional or attorney to help assess the potential legal implications of each type of policy.

-If you are considering purchasing a disability insurance policy or have recently purchased a policy, we will help you understand the coverage afforded by the policy with a free policy analysis.
+If you are considering purchasing a disability insurance policy or have recently purchased one, we will help you understand the coverage afforded by the policy with a free policy analysis.
 As part of our analysis, we will explain what everything means to you in your situation.
 We will help you understand what you are entitled to and whether there are deficiencies in your coverage that could be problematic in the future.
+Call Ortiz Law Firm at (888) 321-8131 or complete our contact form to get started.